JimDesu/basis-lang/spec.md

 The `_` marker has multiple roles across the language: in the construction surface covered here, as the absent value for variant-typed fields and as the discard marker on either side of `-<` for variant operands (§7.14); elsewhere in the language, as the discard marker at PRODUCE positions in calls and as the partial-application deferral marker (covered with the relevant facilities).
 Within this section, the two construction-related roles share the same lexical token, the same "no value or value-discard" reading, and the same restriction: `_` is well-formed only at variant-related positions of the construction surface.

-### 7.17 Choice Expression
+### 7.17 Choice Form

-The choice expression `lhs <- a | b | c` is a syntactic-sugar form that desugars into a chain of try-or-fall-through.
+The choice form `lhs <- a | b | c` is a syntactic-sugar form that desugars into a chain of try-or-fall-through.
 The semantics: evaluate `a` first; if it succeeds, the result is committed to `lhs` and the chain stops; if it fails, evaluate `b`; if `b` succeeds, the result is committed and the chain stops; if `b` fails, evaluate `c`; and so on.
-The chain commits the first-success result; if every alternative fails, the choice expression as a whole fails with the last alternative's failure.
+The chain commits the first-success result; if every alternative fails, the choice form as a whole fails with the last alternative's failure.

 The desugaring is one substitution: `lhs <- a | b | c` becomes a `?:` chain with each alternative as a guard whose success commits to `lhs` and whose failure advances the chain.
-The underlying semantics has no hidden complexity; the choice expression is a notational convenience for expressing a left-to-right first-success pattern.
+The underlying semantics has no hidden complexity; the choice form is a notational convenience for expressing a left-to-right first-success pattern.

 The `lhs` is constrained to be a slot of a single type; the alternatives must each produce a value compatible with the slot.
 For a typed introduction, `# T x <- a | b | c` declares the slot's type explicitly, with each alternative checked against `T`.

-The choice expression composes with the failure system (§4): a `:`-marked alternative is statically certain to succeed and short-circuits the chain at that position; a `?`-marked alternative is the typical case; a `!`-marked alternative is statically certain to fail and is statically equivalent to skipping it.
+The choice form composes with the failure system (§4): a `:`-marked alternative is statically certain to succeed and short-circuits the chain at that position; a `?`-marked alternative is the typical case; a `!`-marked alternative is statically certain to fail and is statically equivalent to skipping it.
 The typechecker reasons about the chain's overall failure mode based on its alternatives.

 ### 7.18 Failure Atomicity at `<-`